 In 2021, initial subscriptions were made by Bangladesh and UAE following their accession to the Bank.
-In September 2021, Bangladesh subscribed 9,420 shares of the Bank's capital, totaling USD 942 million, of which USD 188 million corresponds to paid-in capital and USD 754 million corresponds to callable capital.
-In October 2021, UAE subscribed 5,560 shares of the Bank's capital, totaling USD 556 million, of which USD 111 million corresponds to paid-in capital and USD 445 million corresponds to callable capital.
-These subscriptions entitled Bangladesh and UAE to have the voting power of 1.83% and 1.08% as of end-2021, respectively.
+In December 2021, Bangladesh subscribed 9,420 shares of the Bank's capital, totaling USD 942 million, of which USD 188 million corresponds to paid-in capital and USD 754 million corresponds to callable capital.
+In May 2021, UAE subscribed 5,560 shares of the Bank's capital, totaling USD 556 million, of which USD 111 million corresponds to paid-in capital and USD 445 million corresponds to callable capital.
+In November 2023, Egypt subscribed 11,960 shares of the Bank's capital, totaling USD 1,196 million, of which USD 239 million corresponds to paid-in capital and USD 957 million corresponds to callable capital.

+These subscriptions entitled Bangladesh, UAE and Egypt to have the voting power of 1.79%, 1.06% and 2.27% as at 31 December 2023, respectively.

 According to the payment schedule set out in the Articles of Agreement, the initial subscription to paid-in capital by founding members should be paid over seven annual instalments.
-In March 2022, Bangladesh made its first instalment of paid-in capital in the amount of USD 14.13 million.
-In April 2022, UAE made its first instalment of paid-in capital in the amount of USD 8.34 million.
-As of the date of this Prospectus, NDB has fully received USD 10 billion paid-in capital from the five founding members and first installment of paid-in capital from Bangladesh and UAE.
+All payments for instalments of paid-in capital have been received from all founding members.
+In March 2022 and February 2023, Bangladesh made its first instalment of paid-in capital in the amount of USD 14.13 million and second instalment of paid-in capital in the amount of USD 23.55 million, respectively.
+In March 2022 and March 2023, UAE made its first instalment of paid-in capital in the amount of USD 8.34 million and second instalment of paid-in capital of USD 13.90 million, respectively.
+In October 2023, Egypt made its first instalment of paid-in capital in the amount of USD 17.94 million.
+In March 2024, UAE made its third instalment of paid-in capital in the amount of USD 16.68 million, and Bangladesh has made its third instalment of paid-in capital of USD 28.26 million.
 NDB's high level of capitalisation places it amongst the largest multilateral development banks globally.

-As at September 30, 2022, NDB employed 225 staff members, including 5 management members, 5 short term consultants and 13 outsourced members of staff.
+As at 31 December 2023, NDB employed 243 staff members, including 5 management members, 16 short term consultants and 12 outsourced members of staff.